pprebeg/moobench/README.md

 # moobench
 Benchmark problems for multiobjective optimization with constraints

+## List of contributors
+Veron Hrvojić
+Pero Prebeg